 The Slow March of the Allies

 Somewhere in America, right now, there are a group of middle-aged and older men (and perhaps a woman or two, but probably not) huddled in an office, “working,” exchanging notes on a set of real estate comps.
 They’ve singled out one block, in one city, for a complete social, environmental and architectural revisioning.
-The area is just within the fading boundaries of a once-major metropolis, and harnesses what this firm will come to love to call a “rich history”–the former stomping grounds of some acclaimed musician or actor, the place where an NBA All-Star threw down his first dunk, the home of some manufacturing labor movement, the first this of that.
-The community is distinctly Black, as is the owner for the desired strip of land.
-The property values in the area are so very low, and he would like nothing better than to unload this property, which is three or four times below its value three decades ago.
+The area is just within the fading boundaries of a once-major metropoli, and harnesses what this firm will come to love to call a “rich history”–the former stomping grounds of some acclaimed musician or actor, the place where an NBA All-Star threw down his first dunk, the home of some manufacturing labor movement, the first this of that.
+The community is distinctly Black or Hispanic, as is the owner of the desired strip of land.
+The property values in the area are so very low, and he would like nothing better than to unload this property, which is three or four times below its adjusted value three decades ago.
 And who could blame him?
-Sensationalist news pieces about parcels of land like his suggest you can buy a foreclosed home for the cost of an entry-level iPad.
+Sensationalist news pieces about parcels of land like his suggest you can buy a foreclosed home in this ‘hood for the cost of an entry-level iPad.
 This land is shrouded in blight–burned down or gutted homes, and patchy landscapes dotted with Corona bottles, cigarette packs, torn clothes, and empty McDonald’s bags.

 Residents see Beamers perched on corners more frequently now, mostly recently with men in suits stepping out in ceremonial hard-hats and tapered blueprints.
 They don’t even bother getting the signs out or protesting.
 The White Walkers are here; and Winter Has Come.
 Soon, the shovels will hit the hallowed grounds; old will become new.
 Possibility that was never available to the residents will suddenly reign here.
 Democrats, Black and White, will support the re-development.
 Republicans will be indifferent as long as the revival funds don’t offset their pet projects.